check-spelling/check-spelling-docs/Feature:-Expectlist.md

 I received feedback that colors were problematic.

-To address this, I've add support for:
+To address this, I've added support for:

 - `expect` <=> `whitelist`